 Airlink has added an additional fragment to the career day for STEM (Science Technology Engineering and Math) high flyers in Grade 10.
-This portion of the career day will be known as 'The Link' innovation challenge day at Wonderboom Airport, North of Pretoria on Friday, 9th June 2017 from 8:00 until 16:30.
+This portion of the career day will be known as 'The Link' innovation challenge day at a Bloemfontein Hangar near you on Friday, 28th July 2017 from 8:00 until 16:30.

 'The Link' is an excellent opportunity for your Grade 10 learners to apply lessons from the classroom to a real world situation.
 From 2017 onwards, the program has been revived to ensure that the right candidate is selected to join ‘The Link’ while at the same time ensuring a larger, lasting impact and memorable experience for all participants.
 This will be achieved through positioning aviation at the forefront of the participants minds by using STEM related solutions and subject matter.